cmayron/Legal-Calculus/README.md

 **Tagline**

-Blueprint.
+**Blueprint.
 Research.
 Draft.
 Stress-test.
-Decide.
+Decide**.

 Best strong sentence for the protocol:

-The Builder does not draft from assumption; it drafts from a blueprint that has already been research-supported.
+**The Builder does not draft from assumption; it drafts from a blueprint that has already been research-supported**.

 **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License**